-Yes, you read the title correctly this article is all about The Stress Free Trader Joe’s Thanksgiving and Holiday Dinner Ready in 1 Hour.
+Yes, you read the title correctly this article is all about The Stress-Free Trader Joe’s Thanksgiving and Holiday Dinner Ready in 1 Hour.
 It is possible to have a complete Thanksgiving dinner ready in an hour.
 Based on my calculation, it may only set you back an extra $0.83 per person.
 If you plan and shop ahead of time, it can be done without the hours of prepping and waking up early to get the bird in the oven.
-You might even ENJOY the holiday and not be down right exhausted afterwards.
+You might even ENJOY the holiday and not be downright exhausted afterward.
 It may be a hair more expensive than if you made everything from scratch, but then again, what is your time worth?
 I’d rather spend time with family rather than time in the kitchen.
 Isn’t family and friends what the holidays are all about?
 Here is the break down of how you can pull off the impossible.
-Based on Food Network’s Thanksgiving Dinner Portion Planner it advises the following should be prepared per four guests (It should also be noted that these guests should wear loose fitting clothing with stretchy waistbands based on Food Networks suggestions here):
+Based on Food Network’s Thanksgiving Dinner Portion Planner it advises the following should be prepared per four guests (It should also be noted that these guests should wear loose-fitting clothing with stretchy waistbands based on Food Networks suggestions here):

 Appetizers- 12 pieces and 12 ounces of dip